ZILtoid1991/iota/README.md

 #### Raw input

-This library is (mostly) equipped to handle raw input data, but currently it is very buggy.
-The documentation isn't clear on everything, and many things are just assumed to work as is.
-I'm getting null for all device handles, and mouse handling doesn't work as intended.
+This library is (mostly) equipped to handle raw input data.
+There was a bug that made handle lookup not working, this is no longer the case.

-However, once I'm getting it working I might be able to get some "forbidden" Xbox One/Series controller features working...
+I plan to make game controllers working via RawInput, but that will be a bit more work due to scarce documentation, but after that it'll enable some "forbidden" features of the XBox One/Series controller's to be used on Windows...

 ### Linux